bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 ### General Rules

-The MDMOD syntax is based on [Symbolic Expressions](https://en.wikipedia.org/wiki/S-expression), as used by the Scheme programming language.
+The MMOD syntax is based on [Symbolic Expressions](https://en.wikipedia.org/wiki/S-expression), as used by the Scheme programming language.
 A full explanation of Symbolic Expressions is out of scope for this document.
 Refer to the [R5RS Standard](https://schemers.org/Documents/Standards/R5RS/HTML/) for details.

 #### Brief overview of Symbolic Expressions